 With a low student-to-faculty ratio, students can obtain personal attention from instructors and develop lifelong relationships with both faculty and staff.
 While the instruction and program are rigorous, faculty are committed to giving the students every opportunity for success.
 The department maintains well equipped labs with modern instrumentation.
 Because of the department’s small size, students get early training and hands-on experience with a variety of instruments.
 Many UNG students participate in research and students frequently present their research at regional and national conferences.

-Take the opportunity to explore the Department’s website and consider chemistry as an area of study.
+Please take the opportunity to explore the department’s website and consider the magnificent field of chemistry as an area of study.
 Visit the campuses and see the opportunities that are available.
 The faculty and staff are friendly, accessible, and willing to answer questions.John D. Leyba, Ph.D.
 Professor and Department Head Department of Chemistry and Biochemistry